Best Practices for Dating As a Single Parent

 This begins on the first date with a prospective new companion.
 When you were in your 20s and dating, do you still remember the bad dates who would pick you up late or keep looking at their phones at the dinner table?
 These are inappropriate for a single parent.

-According to Laino, “I believe that’s an extremely major red flag, and it’s probably not going to change,” if someone doesn’t respect you.
-Early on, keep an eye out for behaviors that indicate disrespect, such as being late, offering advice on how to raise your children, or not paying attention while you are speaking.
+According to Laino, “I believe that’s an extremely major red flag, and it’s probably not going to change” if someone doesn’t respect you.
+Early on, look for behaviors that indicate disrespect, such as being late, offering advice on raising your children, or not paying attention while speaking.

 FAQ